-Elizabeth Boyd and Brunello sail over an oxer en route to the win in the $25,000 USHJA International Hunter Derby.
+Alex Granato and Gangsta sail over the oxer in the Olympic Stadium en route to the win in the $35,000 Outback Steakhouse Grand Prix.
 Flashpoint Photography.

 Anyone who has shown with the Classic Company knows what sets them apart from the rest: Classic Shows are FUN!
 Complimentary exhibitor parties, luncheons, Saturday pizzas and the friendliest show management team anywhere work hard to make your showing experience the best.
 Classic Company never charges an add or scratch fee for those last minute changes and there is no office fee added for credit card payments.